xiyuansun/heterosis/doc/README.txt

   This package contains two versions: a standard C version and a CUDA C, GPU-accelerated version that takes advantage of opportunities to parallelize the MCMC across genes.
-In addition, a GNU Bash script, sh/gelman-factors.sh, and an R script R/gelman-factors.c, are included for computing Gelman potential scale reduction factors on output.
+In addition, an R script R/gelman-factors.r, is included for computing Gelman potential scale reduction factors on output.

   General requirements:
   - A command line interface from which to launch the main